iknow/phraseapp_updater/README.markdown

 [![Build Status](https://travis-ci.org/iknow/phraseapp_updater.svg?branch=master)](https://travis-ci.org/iknow/phraseapp_updater)

-**Version** 0.1.0
+**Version** 0.1.3

-This is a tool for performing three-way merges of [PhraseApp](https://phraseapp.com) locale data with locale data commited to your application.
+This is a tool for merging PhraseApp locale data with locale data committed in your project.

+It can perform three-way merges of [PhraseApp](https://phraseapp.com) locale data with locale data commited to your application.
+It can also pull from PhraseApp, ignoring missing keys (this is very useful for using "unverified" status for marking a translation as a draft).

 Our current workflow has localizers working on a `master` project on PhraseApp.
 This regularly gets pulled into the `master` branch of our